Rolex Tower

 The Rolex Tower is a 59-floor tower in Dubai, United Arab Emirates.
 The tower has a total structural height of 235 m (771 ft).
 Construction of the Rolex Tower was completed in 2010; the tower's inauguration was 7 November 2010.
 The building encompasses both residential and commercial space and is owned by Ahmed Seddiqi and Sons.

+It is the authorized distributor of Swiss Rolex watches in the UAE.

+Design

+The architectural design of the tower is a combination of simplicity and elegance, and is distinguished by its glass façade that glows like a bright lantern after sunrise, as it stands out with its turquoise color and is opaque on the lower floors, but turns semi-transparent at the top.